NCERT Exemplar Class 12 Physics Solutions Chapter 12 Atoms

 Answer:

-“H-alpha” that corresponds to transition 3 -> 2.
+“H-alpha” corresponds to transition 3 -> 2.
 And “H-beta” corresponds to 4 -> 2 and the “H-gamma” corresponds to transition 5 -> 2.

 Where H is the element hydrogen, four of the Balmer lines are in the technically visible part of the spectrum, with wavelengths larger than 400nm and shorter than 700 nm.

-From the above discussion, it is clear that H-gamma in Balmer series corresponds to transition n = 5 to n = 2.
+From the above discussion, it is clear that H-gamma in the Balmer series corresponds to the transition n = 5 to n = 2.
 Initially, the electron in the ground state must be placed in state n = 5.

 a23